Nicholas Tatonetti: Research and career

 In 2012, Tatonetti started his teaching career as the Herbert Irving Assistant Professor of Biomedical Informatics at Columbia University.
 He moved up to Associate Professor in 2019.
 In 2017, he became both the Director of Clinical Informatics at the Institute for Genomic Medicine and the Co-Director of Bioinformatics at the Department of Biomedical Informatics at Columbia.
 During his tenure at Columbia, notable collaborators included Brent Stockwell, Suzanne Bakken, and David Goldstein.

 In 2014, Tattonetti published a groundbreaking study revealing a statistical correlation between birth month and the likelihood of different disease diagnoses later in life.
 This intriguing finding captured global attention, leading to the study becoming the most downloaded paper in the history of the Journal of the American Medical Informatics Association (JAMIA).
 Notably, it also marked Tattonetti's research's sole mention in Vogue magazine to date.

 From 2016 to 2018, Tatonetti collaborated with Pulitzer Prize-winning journalist Sam Roe of the Chicago Tribune.
 During their two-year collaboration, Tatonetti was introduced to the physician Raymond Woosley, who provided a list of medications known to cause QT prolongation of the heart.

 From that initial data, they discovered that ceftriaxone and lansoprazole prescribed together induce heart arrhythmias in patients.

 In 2018, Tatonetti and Zimmerman along with illustrator and educator Cybil Sanzetenea co-authored the board book Toshi Builds Consensus: A blockchain primer for kids (and grown-ups).
-Published in 2020, the purpose was create a book to expose K-12 students to STEM literacy early in the likelihood this will encourage them to develop careers in STEM as adults.
+Published in 2020, the purpose was creating a book to expose K-12 students to STEM literacy early in the likelihood this will encourage them to develop careers in STEM as adults.

 In 2020, Tatonetti hosted The C19 Weekly videocast on the American Medical Informatics Association website, where he discussed the recent data science and bioinformatics-oriented COVID-19 research papers.

 In addition to his teaching responsibilities at Columbia, in 2013, he became the Director of Clinical Informatics at Herbert Irving Comprehensive Cancer Center.
 In 2022, he was promoted to Chief Officer for Cancer Data Science.

 In 2023, Tatonetti joined Cedars-Sinai Medical Center as the vice chair of Computational Biomedicine and associate director for Computational Oncology.
 He is a key contributor to the Molecular Twin project, which involves collecting genetic data from cancer patients to create virtual models to better understand the unique attributes of their cancer.
 This would allow healthcare practitioners at Cedars-Sinai to identify personalized treatment strategies for each patient (i.e. pharmacogenomics).

 In January 2025, Tatonetti was named the new co-editor-in-chief of BioData Mining with his colleague Jason H. Moore.

 Personal life

 Tatonetti has described himself as pansexual and gender non-conforming.
+Their life partner is former Olympic swimmer Cassidy Krug.